CodeDynasty-dev/Jetpath/docs/docs/testing.md

 ### 2. Integration Testing

-* **Goal:** Test how different parts of *your* application work together, including routing, middleware, handlers, and potentially plugins, usually by making live HTTP requests to a running instance of your JetPath app.
+* **Goal:** Test how different parts of *your* application work together, including routing, middleware, handlers, and potentially plugins, usually by making live HTTP requests to a running instance of your Jetpath app.
 * **What to Test:**
     * **API Endpoints:** Send requests to your routes and assert the response status code, headers, and body content.
     * **Middleware Logic:** Verify that middleware (e.g., auth, logging headers) behaves correctly for different routes.
     * **Validation:** Send requests with invalid data and assert that appropriate error responses (e.g., 400 Bad Request) are returned.
     * **Error Handling:** Test specific error conditions (like requesting a non-existent resource or triggering an intentional error) and assert the standardized error response format.
 The `GET_error` route in `tests/app.jet.ts` is a good example target for this. [cite: tests/app.jet.ts]
 * **Setup:**
-    * You typically need to run your JetPath server in a test environment.
+    * You typically need to run your Jetpath server in a test environment.
     * Consider using a separate test database or mocking database calls at a higher level if needed.
 * **Tools:**
     * **HTTP Client Libraries:**
-        * `supertest` (Popular for Node.js/Express-like apps, might need adaptation for JetPath's server instance).
+        * `supertest` (Popular for Node.js/Express-like apps, might need adaptation for Jetpath's server instance).
         * Standard `Workspace` API (Available in Node.js, Deno, Bun - often sufficient).
     * **Test Runners:** Vitest, Jest, Deno.test.
 * **Example (Conceptual Integration Test using `Workspace`):**
     ```typescript
     import { describe, it, expect, beforeAll, afterAll } from 'vitest';
-    // Assuming you have a way to start/stop your JetPath app programmatically
+    // Assuming you have a way to start/stop your Jetpath app programmatically
     import { startTestServer, stopTestServer, appInstance } from './test-setup'; // Your test setup helper

     describe('Pet API Integration Tests', () => {
       let serverUrl: string;

       beforeAll(async () => {
-        serverUrl = await startTestServer(); // Starts JetPath on a random port
+        serverUrl = await startTestServer(); // Starts Jetpath on a random port
       });

       afterAll(async () => {